digixvalley

 • Download / install (store): an install event recorded by an app marketplace within a timeframe.

-• First-time install: excludes reinstalls (depends on provider).
+• First-time install: excludes reinstalls (provider-dependent).

 • Retention (D1/D7/D30): % of users returning on Day 1/7/30 after install.

-Google Play vs App Store: what the split means for strategy
+Google Play vs App Store

-The 2024 split is a useful reminder:
+The 2024 store split is a useful planning reminder:

-• Google Play tends to dominate download volume (81.4B vs 28.3B iOS in 2024).
+• Google Play dominates download volume (81.4B vs 28.3B iOS).

 • Monetization remains strong across stores, with 2024 marking a major IAP milestone.

-What this means for planning
+What this means in practice

 • If you need reach, Android distribution + localization often compounds faster.